Inatysco/IPFS-network-analysis/README.md

 ## SQL import

-The previous output is a file with SQL command that can be then imported in an SQL database (postgresql)
+The previous output is a file with SQL commands that can be then imported into a SQL database (postgresql)

 1. Create schema